-Feds List What They Call Manafort Lies But Few Details Visible In Blacked Out Filing
+Feds List What They Call Manafort Lies But Few Details Visible In Blacked-Out Filing

 The focus for Manafort's team, however, was on what they called inadvertent comments by Manafort to investigators that they argued did not amount to a concerted campaign of lies sufficient to vitiate the plea agreement.

 Manafort and his lawyers argue that his plea agreement is still in effect and that he still should get consideration from a judge when he is sentenced.
-Whether or not his cooperation is considered — depending on the viability of the plea deal — could make a significant difference in the amount of prison time that Manafort could receive at sentencing.
+Whether his cooperation is considered — depending on the viability of the plea deal — could make a significant difference in the amount of prison time that Manafort could receive at sentencing.

 But no matter how the current dispute ends between Manafort and federal authorities, that may not be the end of the story for him.
 Trump has praised what he called Manafort's toughness and unwillingness to "break."